Basu Lab

 OUR DISEASE FOCUS AND LONG-TERM MISSION

-Human papilloma virus-related (HPV+) head and neck squamous cell carcinomas (HNSCCs) have emerged over the past decade as a newly recognized disease entity.
-These aggressive tumors afflict a relatively young patient demographic and are rapidly growing in incidence the US.
+Human papilloma virus-related (HPV+) head and neck squamous cell carcinomas (HNSCCs) have emerged are a recently recognized disease entity.
+These aggressive tumors afflict a relatively young patient demographic and are growing in incidence the US.
 Our lab’s long-term mission is to improve two aspects of care of HPV+ HNSCC patients:

 1. Increasing cures for the subset of HPV+ HNSCCs with high lethal potential.